Back to guides

 Let agents compete for your instruction

 ValuQ sends your property brief to local estate agents who submit competing valuations.
-Compare them side by side — then choose the one you trust.
+Compare them side by side.
+Then choose the one you trust.